-In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Tim Horton Children's Foundation, the Luminato Festival and the Manning Centre for Building Democracy.
-He is the Honorary Chair of the North Bay District Hospital Campaign and the Nipissing University and Canadore College Capital Campaign.
+In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Luminato Festival and the Manning Centre for Building Democracy.
+He is the Honorary Chair of the North Bay District Hospital Capital Campaign and the Nipissing University and Canadore College Capital Campaign.
 Mr. Harris is also a Senior Fellow of the Fraser Institute.
 He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), Element Financial Corporation, FirstService Corporation and Routel Inc. (Chair).
-Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2013 and June 9, 2014, Mr. Harris attended all of the six meetings of the Board of Directors and all of the six meetings of the Corporate Governance and Compensation Committee.
+In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), FirstService Corporation and Routel Inc. (Chair).
+Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2014 and June 2, 2015, Mr. Harris attended seven of the eight meetings of the Board of Directors and all of the six meetings of the Corporate Governance and Compensation Committee.

 David Kassie became Group Chairman and a director of the Company on the closing of the acquisition of Genuity Capital Markets, a Canadian investment bank, on April 23, 2010, and became Chairman on April 1, 2012.
 He was the Principal, Chairman and Chief Executive Officer of Genuity Capital Markets from 2004 until May 9, 2010, when the integration of the businesses of Genuity Capital Markets and Canaccord Financial Ltd. was completed under the name Canaccord Genuity.
 Before 2004, he was Chairman and Chief Executive Officer of CIBC World Markets and the Vice Chairman of CIBC.
+On the death of Paul Reynolds on April 1, 2015, Mr. Kassie was appointed as the Chief Executive Officer of the Company.

 Mr. Kassie has extensive experience as an advisor, underwriter and principal.
 He sits on a number of corporate boards.
-Mr. Kassie is actively involved in community and charitable organizations and is on the boards of the Richard Ivey School of Business and the Toronto International Film Festival Group, and was formerly on the Board of the Hospital for Sick Children.
+Mr. Kassie is actively involved in community and charitable organizations and is on the boards of the Richard Ivey School of Business and the Toronto International Film Festival Group and was formerly on the Board of the Hospital for Sick Children.
+Mr. Kassie is a director of CFF Bank and its holding company.